-We are extremely proud of our quality curriculum.
-The JCAC staff is committed to ensuring that you are receiving high-quality instruction in a caring environment with the support needed to achieve graduation.
-We have established guidelines in order to assist you in the pursuit of a quality education.
+At the Jefferson City Academic Center, we have established some guidelines in order to assist you in the pursuit of a quality education.
 These guidelines were designed to create a safe, secure, and pleasant environment at JCAC.
-Your attitude towards education and graduation will play a huge role in your success at our school.

-It is a PRIVILEGE to be a part of JCAC and the activities offered.
-You are responsible for your actions.
+Your attitude towards school and graduation will play a huge role in your success at our school.
+You must remember it is a PRIVILEGE to be a part of this school and the activities offered.
+Please remember that you are responsible for your actions.
 If your actions are in violation of school guidelines, you will have to accept the consequences.

 The following pages give information about the staff, JCAC activities, and guidelines to student behavior.
 Students may be counseled by faculty and staff regarding their behavior, attendance, and overall goals.
-Also, please, accept their advice as valuable and understand that their intent is to help you.
+Please accept their advice as valuable and understand that their intent is to help you.
 Our staff will always treat you with respect, dignity, and civility.

 We sincerely hope you take advantage of the opportunity you have been given and take pride in your education and what the future may hold for you.

-We are very passionate about your education and look forward to a very positive and productive year together!
-Sincerely,
+Have a great school year!